SAP Licensing in Divestitures and Carve-Outs

 Skipping these precautions puts both parties at risk:

-• For the parent company, providing SAP access to SpinCo without permission breaches the contract.
+- For the parent company, providing SAP access to SpinCo without permission breaches the contract.
 That can invite an SAP audit or even termination of the maintenance agreement.
-You may also lose volume discounts: if SpinCo leaves but you keep paying for those licenses, SAP will want your payment or downgrade your pricing.
+You may also lose volume discounts: if SpinCo leaves but you continue to pay for those licenses, SAP will either require your payment or downgrade your pricing.
 In one story, the parent had to keep its subscription counts high until the term expired or renegotiate with higher per-user rates.

-• For the spin-off: Using SAP without a valid license is illegal.
-SAP could order SpinCo to cut off systems on Day 1, crippling operations.
+- For the spin-off: Using SAP without a valid license is illegal.
+SAP could order SpinCo to shut down systems on Day 1, crippling operations.
 SAP will likely force a hurried negotiation or demand back-dated license fees.
-It’s also a red flag for auditors: significant changes like sales often trigger audits.
+It’s also a red flag for auditors: significant changes, such as sales, often trigger audits.

-• Vendor leverage: Software vendors (including SAP) see divestitures as money-making opportunities.
+- Vendor leverage: Software vendors (including SAP) see divestitures as money-making opportunities.
 They’ll push new deals or transition fees under “compliance” pressure if you haven’t secured proper rights.
-You could pay twice: once for a rushed interim agreement and again to set up the final split.
-An audit might uncover unrelated compliance gaps, too, and have you buying hundreds of thousands in new licenses.
+You could pay twice: once for a rushed interim agreement and again to finalize the split.
+An audit might also uncover unrelated compliance gaps, potentially resulting in the purchase of hundreds of thousands of new licenses.

 Avoid these pains with due diligence.
 An internal license review well before the carve-out can identify issues early.
 Ensure your divestiture team includes someone from IT licensing or a specialist who understands SAP’s contract language.